 People’s Postcode Trust

 - Dream Fund – applications for projects involving at least two organisations (one of which must be a registered charity) to deliver their ‘dream’ project that meets one or more of their priority themes, including changing lives through early intervention and ending loneliness and social isolation.
-The Dream Fund will be open for applications on Monday 2 September 2019.
+The Dream Fund is on a hiatus this year as it allocates funds towards supporting charities to help society to recover from the effects of the pandemic.
+However, it is expected that the Dream Fund to be back next year.
 Funded by the People’s Postcode Lottery.

 - Preservation and Scholarship – projects that conserve historical buildings, monuments and collections; also encourage projects that promote awareness either by making collections more available or by supporting academic research and ones that improve access

-See also AIM Collections Care Audits, Remedial Conservation Grant Scheme
+See also AIM Collections Care & Conservation Grants, National Manuscripts Conservation Trust

 Dedicated to supporting the creation, appreciation and awareness of imaginative and innovative content, programmes and projects that reflect the world from a child’s point of view.